 What is mebeverine available as?

-Fybogel Mebeverine granules: 135 mg mebeverine in each sachet with 3.5 g ispaghula husk; these contains aspartame
+- Fybogel Mebeverine granules: 135 mg mebeverine in each sachet with 3.5 g ispaghula husk; these contain aspartame

 When should I give mebeverine?

 Mebeverine is usually given two or three times a day.
-Ideally this should be about 20 minutes before meals.
+Ideally this should be about 20 minute before a meal.
 Your doctor will tell you how often to give it.

-Give the medicine at about the same time(s) each day so that this becomes part of your child’s daily routine, which will help you to remember.
+Give this medicine at about the same time(s) each day so that this becomes part of your child’s daily routine, which will help you to remember.

 How much should I give?

-Your doctor will work out the amount of mebeverine (the dose) that is right for your child, and how often they should take it.
+Your doctor will work out the amount of mebeverine (the dose) that is right for your child.
 The dose will be shown on the medicine label.

 It is important that you follow your doctor’s instructions about how much to give.